Garda excavate lands in search for female GP missing since 2009

 Dr Deirdre O’Flaherty’s car was found at Kinnego Beach on the Inishowen peninsula in January 2009 after she disappeared.
 Photograph: An Garda

-Gardaí are searching and excavating at lands in Co Donegal on Tuesday for the remains of a female doctor who has been a missing person for a decade and was believed to have drowned in the sea.
+Gardaí have started excavating lands in Co Donegal for the remains of a doctor missing for a decade and who was believed to have drowned in the sea.

+Gardaí began the dig, which is expected to last up to five days, after receiving a letter claiming to know the exact location of where the body of Deirdre O’Flaherty (46) is buried.
+The letter is being taken seriously.

+Dr O’Flaherty, from Strabane in Co Tyrone was reported missing on January 11th 2009 at Moville.

-When Dr Deirdre O’Flaherty’s car was found at a Co Donegal beach when she went missing in January 2009 it was assumed she had entered the water and drowned.
+When her car was found at a Co Donegal beach after she went missing in January 2009 it was assumed she had entered the water and drowned.

-She was a mother-of-three who worked as a GP in Derry and practised under her maiden name Donnelly.
+She was a mother of three who worked as a GP in Derry and practiced under her maiden name Donnelly.
 It was understood she had suffered from depression.

 New legislation introduced in Northern Ireland just over a decade ago was used to declare Dr O’Flaherty dead three years after her disappearance despite her remains not being found.